waleedhad/AudioMuse-AI-cuda_12.2/README.md

 ## **Quick Start Deployment on K3S**

-This section provides a minimal guide to deploy AudioMuse-AI on a K3S (Kubernetes) cluster.
+This section provides a minimal guide to deploy AudioMuse-AI on a K3S (Kubernetes) cluster by using the **deployment.yaml** file.

 1.  **Prerequisites:**
     *   A running K3S cluster.